rc9000/ccs-container/README.md

  4. the files will automatically be indexed after a while, but to speed things up, you can ssh into the container and run `/opt/ccs/loader/loader.sh`<br>
  5. navigate browser to the frontend at `http://<docker-ip>:4200/configsearch`

-__WARNING: this container contains unsecured server software (node.js and Solr) and it exposes all config files too the public without authentication.
+__WARNING I: this container contains unsecured server software (node.js and Solr) and it exposes all config files too the public without authentication.
 Only operate it in a closed network environment or secure the servers by configuration or external measures.__

-## Internals

- * fully configured Solr fulltext search engine with a an optimized schema for config files
- * a configuration parser to transform the config files from plain text into a hierarchical XML document
- * a simple web application to explore the indexed content
- * everything is neatly wrapped up in a Docker image
+__WARNING II: this is a just for fun sunday afternoon project and was never used by anyone in production.
+Great if it works for you, but please keep expectations low :)__